Aceix/aceix/README.md

   - FeelBetter Health (https://feelbetter.health/)
   - UniSalad (https://www.unisalad.com/)

 I am a `Systems Architecture` learner and `Machine Learning` rookie.
+Sometimes leetcode in my free time.

 Although I love [Vue](https://vuejs.org/) and [Go](https://go.dev/) 😊, I pick the right tool for a task, considering things like community, maintainability and ease of use.